What are the earliest signs that I am expecting?

-Your first checkup often takes longer than the follow ups.
+Your first checkup often takes longer than the follow-ups.
 Here are several things that make take place at your first check up.

 A blood and urine test to confirm the pregnant and estimate due date, a medical history, a general physical health exam checking weight, blood pressure, heart, lung, pelvic, and breast health, a blood test to check for things like anemia, STDs, and antibodies, a pap smear and culture, a urine test to check for infection, sugar and protein levels, a discussion about your nutrition and lifestyle.

 This is a list of what may happen.
-They’re concerned for your health and the babies health.
+They’re concerned for your health and the baby’s health.
 So all the things that occur on this visit will be to ensure a healthy pregnancy, growing baby, and mother.

 Do I need to take prenatal vitamins?

 We say yes.
-Prenatal vitamins essential to a mother who is accommodating new demands on her body. pregnancy is the process of growing a new life and in this process your body is providing the nutrients, vitamins, and minerals required for that process, while still providing your own body with its continued needs.
+Prenatal vitamins essential to a mother who is accommodating new demands on her body.
+Pregnancy is the process of growing a new life and in this process your body is providing the nutrients, vitamins, and minerals required for that process, while still providing your own body with its continued needs.
 Each person has different needs and additional requirements it is highly recommended you speak to your doctor or midwife about which prenatal is best for your life’s needs and pregnancy.

 3210 S. Norwood Ave., Suite E